John O'Farrell (author)

-John O'Farrell (born 27 March 1962) is a British author, scriptwriter, and political campaigner.
+John O'Farrell (born 27 March 1962) is a British author, comedy scriptwriter, former child actor and political campaigner.
 Previously a lead writer for such shows as Spitting Image and Have I Got News for You, he is now best known as a comic author for such books such as The Man Who Forgot His Wife and An Utterly Impartial History of Britain.
 He is one of a small number of British writers to have achieved best-seller status with both fiction and nonfiction.
-He has also published three collections of his weekly column for The Guardian and set up Britain's first daily satirical news website NewsBiscuit.
-With comedian Angela Barnes, he co-hosts the light-hearted historical podcast We Are History.
+His books have been translated into around thirty languages and adapted for radio and television.